vekatze/neut/book/src/modules.md

 The names in `target` can be specified when running `neut build`.
 For example, given the above definition of `target`, you can run `neut build foo`.

 The names of targets are also used as the names of executables.
-For example, if you run `neut build --install ./bin/`, two binaries named `foo` and `bar` will be created under the directory `./bin/`.
+For example, if you run `neut build foo --install ./bin/`, an executable named `foo` will be created under the directory `./bin/`.

 The field `target` is optional.
 The default value of `target` is `{}`.